Western blot: Procedure

-The western blot method is composed of a gel electrophoresis to separate native proteins by 3-D structure or denatured proteins by the length of the polypeptide, followed by an electrophoretic transfer onto a membrane (mostly PVDF or nitrocellulose) and an immunostaining procedure to visualize a certain protein on the blot membrane.
-SDS-PAGE is generally used for the denaturing electrophoretic separation of proteins.
-SDS is generally used as a buffer (as well as in the gel) in order to give all proteins present a uniform negative charge, since proteins can be positively, negatively, or neutrally charged.
-This type of electrophoresis is known as SDS-PAGE (SDS-polyacrylamide gel electrophoresis).
+The western blot method is composed of gel electrophoresis to separate native proteins by 3-D structure or denatured proteins by the length of the polypeptide, followed by an electrophoretic transfer onto a membrane (mostly PVDF or nitrocellulose) and an immunostaining procedure to visualize a certain protein on the blot membrane.

+Sodium dodecyl sulfate–polyacrylamide gel electrophoresis (SDS-PAGE) is generally used for the denaturing electrophoretic separation of proteins.
+Sodium dodecyl sulfate (SDS) is generally used as a buffer (as well as in the gel) in order to give all proteins present a uniform negative charge, since proteins can be positively, negatively, or neutrally charged.
 Prior to electrophoresis, protein samples are often boiled to denature the proteins present.
 This ensures that proteins are separated based on size and prevents proteases (enzymes that break down proteins) from degrading samples.
 Following electrophoretic separation, the proteins are transferred to a membrane (typically nitrocellulose or PVDF).
 The membrane is often then stained with Ponceau S in order to visualize the proteins on the blot and ensure a proper transfer occurred.
 Next the proteins are blocked with milk (or other blocking agents) to prevent non-specific antibody binding, and then stained with antibodies specific to the target protein.
 Lastly, the membrane will be stained with a secondary antibody that recognizes the first antibody staining, which can then be used for detection by a variety of methods.
 The gel electrophoresis step is included in western blot analysis to resolve the issue of the cross-reactivity of antibodies.

-Sample Preparation
+Sample preparation

-As a significant step in conducting a western blot, sample preparation has to be done effectively since the interpretation of this essay is influenced by the protein preparation, which is composed of protein extraction and purification processes.
+As a significant step in conducting a western blot, sample preparation has to be done effectively since the interpretation of this assay is influenced by the protein preparation, which is composed of protein extraction and purification processes.
 To achieve efficient protein extraction, a proper homogenization method needs to be chosen due to the fact that it is responsible for bursting the cell membrane and releasing the intracellular components.
 Besides that, the ideal lysis buffer is needed to acquire substantial amounts of target protein content because the buffer is leading the process of protein solubilization and preventing protein degradation.
 After completing the sample preparation, the protein content is ready to be separated by the utilization of gel electrophoresis.